Tour de France 2017 – The Stages

 However, despite my normal lack of restraint, resulting in grossly overestimating myself, I had to promise Paula that for this year’s tour, I would at least try to cut myself some slack.

 After all, I recently turned 57, which by itself may not be enough of an excuse to go easy on yourself.

 But coupled with the slightly discomforting physical problems as the result of several crashes, I might actually be inclined to keep my promise…

 So, with that in mind, I present you a first draft of the stages I’m planning to ride!

 The two Marmotte rides will have to be about a week apart and I would like to get used to the altitude before I take on either.

-Depending on our time of arrival, I’m planning on a prologue that will either take me up and down the Lautaret, or to Bardonecchia and back, over the Echelle.
+Depending on our time of arrival, I’m planning on a prologue of my Tour de France 2017 that will either take me up and down the Lautaret, or to Bardonecchia and back, over the Echelle.

 Going up the Lautaret, Paula will have to block the road further up to the Galibier, because I may well forget my good intentions and push myself into taking on that steep final too.

 The Lautaret itself (2,057 m, 27.7 kilometers, 3.1%) is almost false flat – for pros anyway – up to le Casset, but even during the final 7 to 8 kilometers, the grades rarely exceed 7%.